tuor713/trino-kdb/README.md

 ### Features

 The plugin currently supports:
-- All the KDB primitive types
+- All the KDB primitive types and nested arrays
 - Table and pass through queries
 - Basic schema introspection
 - Limited filter and limit pass through